spellman/project-euler-186/README.md

 The graph-coloring algorithm was easy to spec and all of the specs/functions can be exercised and/or checked.

 I would need to become more proficient with spec to do the disjoint-set code, though, because the size of the val and parent indices must be constrained by the number of sets generated or else we'll get out of bounds.
 I'll have to think more about how to do that.
 We could only generate sets of size number-of-users = 1,000,000 but that makes checking very slow.
 We could specify a small number of users (10 or 100 or something) and always generate sets of that size if we don't plan to instrument in non-spec testing or in production.
 Without viable generators the return-value specs (required by fdef) are no better than comments.
 Ultimately, I decided to remove all of the specs from the disjoint-set code.

+### Java Version Of Disjoint Set

+I wanted to see how much faster a Java version would run.
+Not much: twice as fast as updating persistent data structures in Clojure.